 According to the Lake County Illinois Genealogical Society.
 “Strang Funeral Home – Grayslake, Illinois – 1908-1964”.
 Mundelein IL.
 2015:

-“Surname: REMTER; Name: Norbert H.; Birth Date/Place: 04 Apr 1903, WI; Death Date/Place: 28 Feb 1958, Chicago; Cause of Death: Brain Tumor; M; Occupation: Television Employee; Minister – Funeral Home: Rev. H;.
-NOLL; Burial Place – Next of Kin: Fort Hill, Herman REMTER-Father, Alma SCHIBRING-Mother”
+“Surname: REMTER; Name: Norbert H.; Birth Date/Place: 04 Apr 1903, WI; Death Date/Place: 28 Feb 1958, Chicago; Cause of Death: Brain Tumor; Married; Occupation: Television Employee; Minister – Funeral Home: Rev. H. NOLL; Burial Place – Next of Kin: Fort Hill, Herman REMTER-Father, Alma SCHIBRING-Mother”